h-yung/portfolio-site/README.md

 * Being concise is hard for me.
 Poor word : image ratio.
 * Stealing and adapting different modules from past projects - need to make more organized and reusable, or just expect that this will be a nonissue if I had used a library.

-Some question remains around why condensing the JavaScript files (e.g., moving what's in orders.js into main.js) can cause errors.

 ## Related projects
 **Cafe website:** https://idyll-cafe.netlify.app/